cf73/humanity/content/collections/commencement_speeches/neil-gaiman-neil-gaiman-is-an-award-winning-author-and-graphic-novelist-he-writes-for-all-ages-and-without-genre-constraints-though-many-of-his-fans-are-fantasy-and-science-fiction-lovers.md

         marks:
           -
             type: italic
-        text: ' Neil Gaiman is an award-winning author and graphic novelist.
+        text: 'Neil Gaiman is an award-winning author and graphic novelist.
 He writes for all ages and without genre constraints – though many of his fans are fantasy and science fiction lovers.
 This speech, which received international acclaim, urges artists to practice their craft with audacity, not least to take time to fully enjoy their creative process.'
 transcript:
   -
     type: paragraph